 Efforts to reduce the school's carbon footprint are being made.
 Water from tanks is used in all of the school's toilets.
 Water efficient taps are installed.
 Solar panels were installed at the end of 2009.
 Energy efficient lighting was installed in all rooms in 2010.
 Students engage in units of study to improve their awareness and knowledge related to sustainability and care for the environment.
-A reduction in electricity was noted in this year.
-The increase in overall water usage can be attributed to the increase of student enrolment.
+The increase in overall electricity and water usage can be attributed to the increase of student enrolment.

 Environmental footprint indicators

-Electricity kWh Water kL
+Years Electricity kWh Water kL

-2010-2011 152,760 1,267

 2011-2012 150,240 2,855

 2012-2013 150,939 3,500

+2013-2014 156,651 956

-The consumption data is sourced from the validated utilities expenditure return which the school submits at the end of each financial year.
-The data provides an indication of the consumption trend in each of the utility categories which impact on the schools environmental footprint.
+The consumption data is compiled from sources including ERM, Ergon reports and utilities data entered into OneSchool by each school.
+The data provides an indication of the consumption trend in each of the utility categories which impact on the school's environmental footprint.